jkbSeven/yt-video-downloader/README.md

 In order to merge you need to have ffmpeg installed: ``https://ffmpeg.org/download.html``

 If you want to make .exe out of it use the auto-py-to-exe library: ``pip install auto-py-to-exe``

+All modules required are listed in requirements.txt, simply make a venv and ``pip install -r requirements.txt``